keniacord/simple/doc1.md

 This is my second try
 I am learning how to use git.
 Now I am learning how to pull.
-And it is not working.
+And it is not working!!